elegoev/basebox-ubuntu-18.04-ansible/README.md

 # ubuntu-18.04-ansible

-Vagrant Box with Ubuntu 18.04 and ansible
+Vagrant Box with Ubuntu 18.04 and Ansible

 ## Base image